caraya/reading-experience/psp.md

 For a more complete perspective checkout Udacity’s [Website Performance Optimization](https://www.udacity.com/course/website-performance-optimization--ud884) course.

-### How are you serving your content?
+## How are you serving your content?

-PSPs do not avoid performance requirement…. however the questions are slightly different.
+PSPs do not avoid performance requirements... however the questions are slightly different.
 Are you serving your content with HTTP 1.x or HTTP2?
 When I first heard the question asked I laughed… why should this matter?

 HTTP2 has changed the way we work with web content.
 What we used to consider as patterns and best practices are no longer necessay and may be considered anti patterns.